Dzy0726/Dzy0726/README.md

-- 🔭 &nbsp; I am currently an intern at Tencent
+- 🔭 &nbsp; I'm recently looking for a back-end development internship
-- 🌱 &nbsp; I’m going to study Date Science in HKU
+- 🌱 &nbsp; I'm studying for a master's degree in data science at the University of Hong Kong.
 - 👨🏻‍💻 &nbsp; Most of my projects are course project in Tongji on [Github](https://github.com/Dzy0726?tab=repositories)
-- 🌠 &nbsp; 2023 Goal:Develop a new good study habit
+- 🌠 &nbsp; 2024 Goal:Develop a new good study habit & Get a job.
-- 📫 &nbsp; You can contact me through [mail](mailto:dongzy@tongji.com)
+- 📫 &nbsp; You can contact me through [mail](mailto:dzyyy@connect.hku.hk)
 - ⚡ &nbsp; I hope what I wrote can help you